Cynthiaiissa/smart-glasses-assistive-system/README.md

 * Fawzi Rabah
 * Hala Al Tabech

+## Status

+This project was developed as an academic Raspberry Pi prototype.
+Full operation requires the Raspberry Pi hardware, camera, GPS module, push button, and audio output to be connected.

 ## Note

-This is an academic prototype.
 Private credentials such as Telegram bot tokens and chat IDs were removed from the public version for security.
-The project is designed to run on Raspberry Pi hardware with the required camera, GPS module, button, and audio output connected.